Antonio Cañizares Llovera

-Antonio Cañizares Llovera ([anˈto.njo kaɲiˈθaɾes ʎoˈβeɾa]; born 15 October 1945) is a Spanish cardinal of the Roman Catholic Church who was the Archbishop of Valencia from 2014 to 2022.
-He was prefect of the Congregation for Divine Worship and the Discipline of the Sacraments from 2008 to 2014, and archbishop of Toledo and Primate of Spain from 2002 to 2008.
+Antonio Cañizares Llovera ([anˈto.njo kaɲiˈθaɾes ʎoˈβeɾa]; born 15 October 1945) is a Spanish Catholic cardinal who served as Archbishop of Valencia from 2014 to 2022.
+He was prefect of the Congregation for Divine Worship and the Discipline of the Sacraments from 2008 to 2014, Archbishop of Toledo and Primate of Spain from 2002 to 2008, and Archbishop of Granada from 1996 to 2002.
 He was made a cardinal in 2006.

 Early life

-Antonio Cañizares was born in Utiel, and studied at the minor and major seminaries in Valencia and at the Pontifical University of Salamanca, from where he obtained his doctorate in theology, specializing in catechesis.
-He was ordained to the priesthood by Archbishop José García Lahiguera on 21 June 1970, and then served as assistant pastor and delegate for catechesis in the Archdiocese of Valencia.
+Antonio Cañizares was born on 15 October 1945 in Utiel.
+His family moved to Sinarcas and he attended school there and in Requena.
+He earned a bachelor's degree in philosophy at the seminary in Valencia in 1964.
+At the Pontifical University of Salamanca, he obtained his licentiate in theology in 1968 and his doctorate in theology in 1971.
+He was ordained a priest on 21 June 1970 by Archbishop José García Lahiguera.
+He undertook his first parish work in October 1972 at Santa María in Alcoy and there also served as a university chaplain, founded and ran schools for catechists.

-Following his transfer to the Archdiocese of Madrid, Cañizares taught catechetical theology at the University of Salamanca and fundamental theology at the Conciliar Seminary of Madrid.
-He later became the director and a professor of the Institute of Religious Science and Catechesis in Madrid, and sat on several commissions and secretariats of the Spanish Episcopal Conference as well.
-From 1985 to 1992, Cañizares served as director of the Secretariat of the Episcopal Commission for the Doctrine of the Faith.
-He also founded and was the first president of Asociación Española de Catequistas, and was Director of the review Teología y Catequesis.
+After a few years he moved to the Archdiocese of Madrid.
+He was professor of the at the Pontifical University of Salamanca from 1972 to 1992; professor of fundamental theology at the Conciliar Seminary of Madrid from 1974 to 1992, and professor at the Higher Institute of Religious Sciences and Catechesis beginning in 1975, where he also served as director from 1978 to 1986.
+From 1985 to 1992, Cañizares served as director of the CEE's Commission for the Doctrine of the Faith.
+He also founded and was the first president of Asociación Española de Catequistas, and was director of the review Teología y Catequesis.